Well, the concept of Groupthink was first spoken about by Irvin Janis and Journalist Willian H.Whyte.

 Before anything, it’s important that you understand what groupthink is.
-Well, it’s a psychological phenomenon in which people focus on striving for consensus within their group.
+It’s a psychological phenomenon in which people focus on striving for consensus within their group.

 However, in several cases, individuals set aside their beliefs or adopt opinions that suit the rest of the people in the group.

-Well, the Groupthink term was first coined by Irving L. Janis who was a Social Psychologist in 1972.
+Well, the Groupthink term was first coined by Irving L. Janis, a Social Psychologist, in 1972.

-To those who are opposed to the decision or overriding the opinion of the group, they remain quiet and prefer to maintain the peace instead of uniformity disrupt.
+To those who are opposed to the decision or overriding the opinion of the group, remain quiet and prefer to maintain the peace instead of uniformity disruption.

-This can be a problematic phenomenon, but even the people who are well-intentioned can make decisions that are irrational when they face overwhelming pressure from their group.
+This can be a problematic phenomenon, but even well-intentioned people can make irrational decisions when they face overwhelming pressure from their group.